Wappsto/javascript-wappsto-wapp/README.md

 let values = device.findValueByType('value type');
 ```

-### Retrive object by ID
+### Retrieve object by ID

-If you already have access to some objects, you can retrive them
+If you already have access to some objects, you can retrieve them
 directly by their ID.

 ```javascript